SuperAileen/CCS-2024-Group20/README.md

 ## Getting Started

 ## Usage
-Run all the cells in the Jupyter notebook file `Main.py` to get the visual results.
+Run all the cells in the file `Main.py` to get the visual results.

 ### Scripts